-Applications for the Student Finance England master's loan applications are expected to open in summer 2021 for courses starting from September 2021.
-We will update this page with more information as soon as possible.
+Student Finance England master's loan applications are now open for courses starting from September 2021.
+Start your online application now.

 Student Finance England is providing postgraduate loans for English domiciled students starting a master's level course at any UK university (including Swansea) from September 2021.